-Following analysis and prior to archive compilation, all records and documentation, including digital data, and also the whole of the material assemblage (i.e. the Working Project Archive should be subject to a selection assessment.
-This will be informed by relevant specialist advice and agreed with stakeholdersd, especially the Project Lead and the Collecting Institution.
+Following analysis and prior to archive compilation, all records and documentation, including digital data, and the entire material assemblage (i.e. the Working Project Archive should be subject to a selection assessment.
+This will be informed by relevant specialist advice and agreed with stakeholders, particularly the Project Lead and the Collecting Institution.

 Before the Preserved Archive is compiled, the agreed Selection Strategy must be applied to the Working Project Archive and the De-Selected Material dispersed in accordance with the methods documented in the Selection Strategy.

 The Selection Strategy (including all amendments and revisions) should be included in the project archive and accompany the Archaeological Archive to the Collecting Institutions.